Cultural

 Lares trek

 The Lares Trek is a multi- day hike that goes through indigenous communities high up in the Andes Mountains.
 Most of the communities did not have electricity until recently.
 They sustain themselves through farming, weaving and raising alpacas and llamas.
 The Lares Trek remains mostly untouched by the modern world.
 It has breath taking glacial lakes and surrounded by stunning snow-capped mountain peaks.
-Also found in the penultimate point of this hike are natural and therapeutic spring waters.
-This hike gives a great opportunity to interact with locals, learn some weaving, peak up a few Quechua phrases from the locals using your guide as a translator, learn how they still continue their ancient Inca farming practices using the star constellations and also interact with local kids by visiting a family or school.
+Also found in this hike are natural and therapeutic spring waters.
+This hike gives a great opportunity to interact with locals, learn some weaving, pick up a few Quechua phrases from the locals using your guide as a translator, learn how they still continue their ancient Inca farming practices using the star constellations and also interact with local kids by visiting a family or school.
 Unique Lares Trek.

 Huchuy Qosqo